Edit on GitHub

 $ rqt_image_view

-6. With successful calibration settings, the bird eye view image should appear as below when the /camera/image_projected_compensated topic is selected.
+6. With successful calibration settings, the bird eye view image should appear like the image below when the /camera/image_projected_compensated topic is selected.

 Click to expand : Extrinsic Camera Calibration for use of actual TurtleBot3